 In a few episodes works from different painters can also be seen.

-Normally the paintings hang at the wall right to the stairs to the upper floor.
+Usually, the paintings hang on the wall right to the stairs to the upper floor.

 2. the upper right one is "Elvira" (1918) by Amedeo Modigliani,